kamangir/blue-sandbox/blue_sandbox/microsoft_building_damage_assessment/README.md

 Includes ... acquisition ... of post disaster imagery from [Maxar's Open Data program](https://www.maxar.com/open-data/) (other options: Sentinel-2, Planet, and NOAA), and label generation.

-to see the list of all events,
+To see the list of all events,

 ```bash
 @damage ingest list events